Certified AIDA Master Instructor, AIDA Youth Instructor, EFR Instructor, Competitive Freediver, Ice Freediver

-Andrew has been freediving since 2013, and a certified Instructor since 2017.
-He competes and coaches regularly in Canadian freediving competitions and is a national depth champion with multiple provincial records.
-Andrew Ryzebol enjoys the excitement of assisting freedivers in achieving their goals and learning new skills.
+Andrew competes and coaches regularly in Canadian freediving competitions and is a national depth champion with multiple provincial records.
+He is always excited to help freedivers achieve their goals and learn new skills.
 He began freediving on the Great Lakes and was certified in the cold Canadian waters.
 Over the years, he has developed expertise on local Ontario dive sites and conditions.
 Andrew freedives year round in Canada, which provides unique experiences and challenges with each season.

 Canadian National Record Holder, AIDA Assistant Instructor,

-EFR Instructor, AIDA Canada Ontario Representative
+EFR Instructor, AIDA Canada Ontario Representative, Ice Freediver

-Andrew and Dive World helped Lilly overcome her fear of the water from a drowning incident as a child in Indonesia.
+Freediving helped Lilly overcome her fear of the water from a drowning incident as a child in Indonesia.